 I had the idea to enlarge our terrace so that it would end at the pond.
 That meant closing the side entrance, moving the steps and adding at least two meters to our terrace.

-My Love, bless his heart, agreed that would be a great plan.
+We both agreed that would be a great plan.
 And we decided this was too big a job to do alone, so we asked a former family member and friend for help.
 And together they got the work done.

 They started last Fall and then couldn’t continue until there was no more frost, which took ages this year.
 And then they worked on it in every weekend both of them were free.